CaTS | Information Technology

 Analytic rubrics have multiple criteria.
 You assess the level of achievement for each.
 You may give different weight to each criterion by assigning different values.

-This page will walk you through how to make and grade an analytic rubric.
+This page will walk you through how to create and grade an analytic rubric.

 Create an Analytic Rubric

-Click or hover over “Assessment” on the course navigation bar and click “Rubrics.”
+Click “Assessment” on the course navigation bar and click “Rubrics.”

 Click the blue “New Rubric” button.